Annette Price

 My Studio

 My studio is unlike most.
-It lives in my partner's garage and driveway in the countryside, forty miles from my home in central London.
-I paint outdoors most of the time, surrounded by birds, plants and open sky.
-When it rains, I retreat to the garage doorway, the open door acting as an umbrella above my head, while rain drums on the ground and bounces off the leaves of nearby plants.
+It lives in my partner’s garage and driveway in the countryside, forty miles from my central London home.
+I paint outdoors most of the time, among birds, plants and open sky.
+When it rains, I retreat to the garage doorway, the open door my umbrella, while rain drums on the ground and bounces off the leaves.
 For an artist inspired by water, there are worse places to work.

-It is an unconventional setup, and not without its challenges.
-Storage is limited, the winter days are short, and there are no open studio days where visitors can drop in.
-But there is something about painting in that space, with baroque music or the Red Hot Chilli Peppers drifting out of the garage, or simply the sound of birdsong and rain, that feels completely right.
+It has its challenges: limited storage, short winter days, no open studio visits.
+But painting there, with baroque music or the Red Hot Chilli Peppers drifting from the garage, or simply birdsong and rain, feels completely right.

 Where the Ideas Come From